 Breasts and Eggs is a two-part novel.
 Part Two’s primary focus is Natsuko’s decision whether or not to get pregnant without a partner and without sex being involved at all—she initially describes her plan as “childbirth as some sort of do-it-yourself project.
 DIY insemination.”
 By finding a sperm donor, she can conceive, carry, bear, and raise a child with nothing more from any man than a small sample of his semen.

 A major concern is where this anonymous semen will come from.
 In a nice ironic touch, one opponent of sperm donation notes that “human beings should not be treated as a means for reproduction.”
 Hmm… In the end, Natsuko finds a willing donor in Aizawa, an advocate for the rights of those, like him, conceived with the help of an unidentified donor.

 Breasts and Eggs is… not the stuff of rom-coms.
 By the end of the book, Natsuko loves Aizawa.
 Aizawa loves her.
 But Natsuko’s desire to have a child completely on her own trumps all that.
-The 2 never have sex, but mislead a fertility specialist into artificially inseminating Natsuko with Aizawa’s sperm.
-Natsuko eventually conceives, and the book ends with the 2 having virtually no relationship at all.
+The two never have sex, but mislead a fertility specialist into artificially inseminating Natsuko with Aizawa’s sperm.
+Natsuko eventually conceives, and the book ends with the two having virtually no relationship at all.